Uatilla/42Porto_Minishell/README.md

 ![image](https://github.com/user-attachments/assets/d5efc80e-00eb-447a-a5e6-3b06d454b60d)

-The Lexer is where the input will be transformed into a single linked list.
-The purpose here is to break the input down into "pieces" that can be dealt with accordingly.
-For this reason, the tokenization will consider aspects of the input, such as *what is the type of this command?*, *is it in quotes?*, *in double or single quotes?*, or *should this command be expanded?*.
+The Lexer is where the input will be transformed into something more suitable for the program to use.
+The result of this step is called **tokens**.
+Tokens are the smallest "unit" of the command that the program can handle accordingly.
+For this reason, the tokenization will consider aspects of the input, such as *what is the type of this command?*, *is it in quotes?*, *is it in double or single quotes?*, or *should this command be expanded?*.
 Having the answers to these questions will help ensure the correct processing, construction, and execution of the binary tree.

-- Look to the structures below to understand more how the token list works:
+### Token Structures
+See here which kind of information each node of the token list has:

 ```c
 typedef struct s_token